entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/context-params.md

 - [A working instance of Entando](../../../docs/getting-started/)
 - [A configurable React MFE](./widget-configuration.md)

-## Configure the MFE to accept and display context parameters
+## Configure the MFE to Display Context Parameters
 This tutorial starts where the [configurable React MFE tutorial](./widget-configuration.md) ends since many of the changes required to enable context parameters are also required when preparing a config MFE.
 Those changes include modifying the custom element to accept the `config` JSON from Entando, enabling a local test setup using `mfe-config.json`, and configuring the bundle descriptor `entando.json`.

 1. Edit the `simple-mfe/src/App.js`.
-Start by mapping the `contextParams` from the `config` structure:
+Start by updating the existing `config` mapping:
 ```js
 const { contextParams, params} = config || {};
 ```